Definition & Facts of NAFLD & NASH

 What is NAFLD?

-Nonalcoholic fatty liver disease (NAFLD) is a condition in which fat builds up in your liver.
+Nonalcoholic fatty liver disease (NAFLD) is a condition in which excess fat is stored in your liver.
 This buildup of fat is not caused by heavy alcohol use.
 When heavy alcohol use causes fat to build up in the liver, this condition is called alcoholic liver disease.

 Two types of NAFLD are simple fatty liver and nonalcoholic steatohepatitis (NASH).
 Simple fatty liver and NASH are two separate conditions.
 People typically develop one type of NAFLD or the other, although sometimes people with one form are later diagnosed with the other form of NAFLD.